-- 1. Initialize the Comparator module. - 2.
+- 1. Initialize Comparator 2. - 2.
 Initialize the comparator voltage reference. - 3.
 Initialize the CTMU and enable time delay generation by setting the TGEN bit. - 4.
 Set EDG1STAT. - 5.
 When CPULSE charges to the value of the voltage reference trip point, an output pulse is generated on CTPLS.